Wien's displacement law

+There are other formulations of Wien's displacement law, which are parameterized relative to other quantities.
+For these alternate formulations, the form of the relationship is similar, but the proportionality constant, b, differs.

 Wien's displacement law may be referred to as "Wien's law", a term which is also used for the Wien approximation.

+In "Wien's displacement law", the word displacement refers to how the intensity-wavelength graphs appear shifted (displaced) for different temperatures.

 Examples

 Wien's displacement law is relevant to some everyday experiences: